Uniform random generation of large acyclic digraphs: Introduction

-Since Markov chain based algorithms pose non-negligible convergence and computational issues, in practice random upper or lower triangular adjacency matrices are often sampled to generate random ensembles for simulation studies (as for example implemented in the pcalg R package of \cite{art:KalischMCMB2012}).
-This method however does not provide uniformly distributed graphs on the space of DAGs and could for example perform poorly to obtain starting points for hill-climbing algorithms or slowly converging Markov chains by increasing the risk of remaining within a small neighbourhood of certain graphs and more inefficiently exploring the space.
-Likewise uniform sampling allows the correct evaluation of reconstructing algorithms.
-Finally, when evaluating the prevalence of certain features in a population, a uniform sample is essential.
+Since Markov chain based algorithms pose non-negligible convergence and computational issues, in practice random upper or lower triangular adjacency matrices are often sampled to generate random ensembles for simulation studies \citep[as for example implemented in the pcalg R package of][]{art:KalischMCMB2012}.
+Sampling over the space of triangular matrices however does not provide uniformly distributed graphs on the space of DAGs and is for example likely to perform poorly to obtain starting points for hill-climbing algorithms or slowly converging Markov chains.
+In fact due to the non-uniformity the risk of remaining within a small neighbourhood of certain graphs and more inefficiently exploring the space is increased.
+Likewise uniform sampling allows the correct evaluation of structure learning algorithms.
+Finally, a uniform sample is essential when evaluating the prevalence of certain features in a population, in order to count the relative frequency of structural features in DAGs, which provides insight into the DAG landscape.
+This was recently pursued for example in \cite{bt13}, to assign causal or associative structural priors in search and score algorithms.

-Here we therefore present a sampling strategy based on the recursive enumeration of DAGs but where no explicit listing is required and which follows directly from a combinatorial formula of Robinson \cite{robinson70,robinson77}.
-In an earlier technical report version \cite{mdb00} of \cite{mdb01} the authors also noted that this formula easily gives an algorithm for generating uniform DAGs, but thought the method was impractical.
-Here we evaluate its complexity, show that is it better than the Markov chain approach and give some tricks to allow a faster approximate (but highly accurate) implementation.
+In this work we therefore discuss a sampling strategy based on the recursive enumeration of DAGs but where no explicit listing is required and which follows directly from a combinatorial result of \cite{robinson70,robinson77}.
+An algorithm for generating uniform DAGs easily follows from the enumeration formula, which was also noted in an earlier technical report version \citep{mdb00} of \cite{mdb01}, where the method was thought computationally impractical and its complexity overestimated with respect to the Markov chain approach.
+Explicit evaluation of both their complexities allows us to show that the enumeration method is actually the least expensive of the two.
+After re-establishing the practical convenience of enumeration based sampling our main contribution is twofold.
+First we exploit the asymptotic behaviour of DAGs to derive an extremely fast implementation for approximate (but highly accurate) sampling, which has the same (minimal) complexity as sampling triangular matrices.
+Very large DAGs can so be de facto sampled uniformly.

+Taking a different direction we also devise a new hybrid MCMC method which is orders of magnitude faster than current MCMC methods but which shares their advantage of being easily adaptable to include restrictions or variations.
+For example we can use this method to restrict the number of parents each vertex has or to weight the edges with a certain probability as is often performed when sampling triangular matrices.
+The new hybrid MCMC method therefore offers a reasonably efficient alternative while avoiding bias by sampling from the correct space.